Botulism toxins, usually consumed in food, can weaken or paralyze muscles.

 An antitoxin is used to prevent or slow the effects of the toxin.

-The toxins that cause botulism, which are the most potent poisons known, can severely impair peripheral nerve function.
+The toxins that cause botulism, which are the most potent poisons known, can severely impair peripheral nerve Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
+Thus, the peripheral nervous... read more function.
 Botulism toxins paralyze muscles by preventing nerves from releasing a chemical messenger (neurotransmitter) called acetylcholine.
-Acetylcholine interacts with receptors on muscles (at the neuromuscular junction) and stimulates muscles to contract.
+Acetylcholine interacts with receptors on muscles (at the neuromuscular junction Overview of Neuromuscular Junction Disorders Nerves connect with muscles at the neuromuscular junction.
+There, the ends of nerve fibers connect to special sites on the muscle’s membrane called motor end plates.
+These plates contain receptors... read more ) and stimulates muscles to contract.

-In very small doses, two types (A and B) of the botulism toxins can be used to relieve muscle spasms (because it reduces muscle activity) and to reduce wrinkles.
+In very small doses, botulism toxin types A and B can be used to relieve muscle spasms and to reduce wrinkles.

 Clostridium botulinum is common in the environment, and spores can be transported by air.
 Occasionally, cases of botulism result from ingesting or inhaling small amounts of soil or dust that contain spores.
-Also, the toxin can be used as a weapon.
+Also, the toxin can be used as a weapon Toxins as Weapons "Toxin" is often loosely used to refer to any poison but technically refers only to a poisonous chemical produced by an organism (although some toxins can now also be produced synthetically)... read more .
 Spores can also enter the body through the eyes or a break in the skin.

 However, most cases result from eating food that contains the toxins.